ocf/ocfweb/ocfweb/docs/docs/about.md

 We used to co-sponsor a series of Help Sessions, short classes taught throughout the semester on a wide range of computing topics, from beginner to advanced levels, and focusing on resources available to the Berkeley campus community.
-These now take the form of [DeCal courses][decal] offered by us.
+We also used to host the UNIX SysAdmin [DeCal courses][decal].
+Now, we host regular Tech Talks that explore new technologies and how they might apply to elements of the OCF infrastructure.
 We also offer e-mail and in-person consulting with our volunteer staff members, as well as online sources of information about computing on the Berkeley campus and how to use the available resources.
 Additionally, the OCF has conducted career fairs in the past with its sister organization, the [Computer Science Undergraduate Association][csua].

-Policies for this cluster and decisions for the OCF organization are made by the OCF Board of Directors, a group of students elected each semester by the OCF membership.
-The Board meetings, held at least once every two weeks when classes are in session, are open to the public and provide a chance for any user to express their concerns or opinions about the OCF.
+Policies for this cluster and decisions for the OCF organization are made by the OCF Board of Directors, an open body composed of OCF members who are interested in participating in the OCF decision-making process.
+The Board convenes at General Meetings, held at least every week when classes are in session, which are open to the public and provide a chance for any user to express their concerns or opinions about the OCF.
+All OCF members are welcome to join the Board of Directors, and all persons are welcome to attend General Meetings.
 [Minutes of previous meetings][minutes] are also available online.

 ## How to find us